Otto Schreier: Life

 In 1928 he became a professor at the University of Rostock.
 He gave lectures in Hamburg and Rostock at the same time in the winter semester but fell seriously ill from sepsis in December 1928, of which he died six months later.

 His daughter Irene was born a month after his death.
-His wife Edith (née Jakoby) and daughter were able to flee to the United States in January 1939.
+His wife Edith (née Jacoby) and daughter were able to flee to the United States in January 1939.
 His daughter became a pianist and married the American mathematician Dana Scott (born 1932), whom she had met in Princeton.
-Otto Schreier's parents were murdered in the Theresienstadt concentration camp as part of the Holocaust.
+Otto Schreier's parents died in the Theresienstadt concentration camp during the Holocaust.

 Scientific contributions

 Schreier was introduced to group theory by Kurt Reidemeister and first examined knot groups in 1924 following work by Max Dehn.
 His best-known work is his habilitation thesis on the subgroups of free groups, in which he generalizes the results of Reidemeister about normal subgroups.
 He proved that subgroups of free groups themselves are free, generalizing a theorem by Jakob Nielsen (1921).

 In 1927 he showed that the topological fundamental group of a classical Lie group is abelian.
 In 1928 he improved Jordan-Hölder's theorem.
 With Emil Artin, he proved the Artin-Schreier theorem characterizing Real closed fields.

 The Schreier conjecture of group theory states that the group of external automorphisms of any finite simple group is solvable (the conjecture follows from the classification theorem of finite simple groups, which is generally accepted).

 With Emanuel Sperner, he wrote an introductory textbook on linear algebra, which was well-known in German-speaking countries for a long time.
+A second edition of Introduction to Modern Algebra and Matrix Theory has been republished by Dover.